cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 }
 ```

-Additionally, `Mutex` is designed as a reentrant lock, meaning: when a thread already holds a `Mutex` lock, attempting to acquire the same `Mutex` lock again will always immediately succeed.
+Additionally, `Mutex` is designed as a reentrant lock.
+That is: if a thread already holds a `Mutex` lock, attempting to acquire the same `Mutex` lock again will always succeed immediately.

 > **Note:**
 >
-> Although `Mutex` is a reentrant lock, the number of `unlock()` calls must match the number of `lock()` calls to successfully release the lock.
+> Although `Mutex` is reentrant, the number of `unlock()` calls must match the number of `lock()` calls to successfully release the lock.

-The following example demonstrates the reentrant property of `Mutex`:
+The following example demonstrates the reentrancy feature of `Mutex`:

 <!-- verify -->